tjwaterman99/IAAF-Stats/README.md

 # IAAF-Stats

-This repo contains all of the datasets used on tjwaterman.com.
-You can find them located under the datasets folder.
+This repo contains scripts for downloading data from the IAAF official website (http://www.iaaf.org), parsing the html files into a pandas dataframe, and analyzing athlete performance.

+The scripts are stored as iPython notebook files (.ipynb) for easy viewing on github.